Statutory guidance

 c) financial services or funds, or

-d) brokering services in relation to an arrangement whose object or effect is to provide, in a non-UK country any of the services mentioned in paragraphs (a) - (c)
+d) brokering services in relation to an arrangement whose object or effect is to provide, in a non-UK country any of the services mentioned in paragraphs (a) to (c)

 Provisions on bunkering or ship supply services are set out in regulation 37 and prohibit the provision of such services to ships designated, by the UN Committee, for the purpose of paragraph 10(c) of Resolution 2146.
 The definition of ‘bunkering or ship supply services’ is set out in Regulation 37(4).

-The Regulations impose transport prohibitions relating to the movement of ships and aircraft in UK waters and airspace.
+Transport sanctions provisions are contained in Parts 6 and 7 of the Regulations and impose transport prohibitions relating to shipping and aircraft in UK waters and airspace.

-Similarly, the operator or pilot in command of an aircraft must not cause or permit the aircraft to take off, overfly or land in the UK where an aircraft is being used to transport military goods, or armed personnel, to any place in Libya.
+The operator or pilot in command of an aircraft must not cause or permit the aircraft to take off, overfly or land in the UK where an aircraft is being used to transport military goods, or armed personnel (or both), to any place in Libya (directly or indirectly).

-Additionally, it is prohibited to allow such an aircraft to land or take off from an airport or to allow such an aircraft to enter UK airspace.
+Additionally, it is prohibited for an airport operator to allow such an aircraft to land or take off from an airport or for air traffic control to allow such an aircraft to enter UK airspace or overfly the UK.
+Airport operators have a power to refuse permission to such and aircraft landing at their airport.
+Air traffic control has the power to require such an aircraft to leave UK airspace.

 The effect of the Regulations is to impose a travel ban on persons who are designated by the Secretary of State for the purposes of being made subject to immigration sanctions under the Sanctions Act.
 Such persons are excluded persons for the purposes of section 8B of the Immigration Act 1971.